bartoszrozek/KG-2023/README.md

 Shiny app project for Knowledge Graphs (WUT MiNI 2023)

+## Download OpenCS

+Clone the OpenCS ontology repository to your device from https://github.com/OpenCS-ontology/OpenCS.

 ## Run the application

 To run the application first clone the repository to your local drive